 - For optimum results, always update the firmware by clicking "Load" if prompted by the software.

-- The software will guide you through the firmware update process.
-Be sure to follow the instructions on screen.
+- The software will guide you through the firmware update process; be sure to follow the instructions on screen.
 Most importantly, power off then power on the unit after the "Power Off UAD Device" window appears.

 - The Apollo Twin software prompts for firmware updates automatically (if available).